 Green Card Marriage Checklist

-It is vitally important that these couples recognize the obligation to prove the merits of their marriage within the next two years.
+It’s vitally important that these newlywed couples recognize the obligation to prove the merits of their marriage over the next 640 days.
 Thus, they should start preparing immediately.

 This is a big “honey do” list.
 So get started early.